-- A rural contribution: from relatively distant major point and area sources such as power stations or large conurbations.
-Measurements from monitoring sites well away from local sources, from rural sites within the UK Acid Deposition Secondary Network, for example, provide good indications of the spatial variation of concentrations due to distant sources. - A point source concentration: modelled using dispersion models based on data from individual industrial sites - A contribution from more local emissions
+- A rural field comprising contributions from relatively distant major point and area sources such as power stations, large conurbations and transboundary sources.
+Measurements from monitoring sites well away from local sources, (e.g from rural stations with the UK's Automatic Urban and Rural Network (AURN)), provide good indications of the spatial variation of concentrations arising from distant sources. - Contributions from local point sources concentration such as those modelled using dispersion models based on data from individual industrial sites - Contributions from more local diffuse sources (area and line sources)

 The NAEI area source maps are routinely used in air quality models to characterise the local contribution to ambient concentrations of air pollutants.
 National scale modelling activities have modelled ambient concentrations resulting from local emissions to ambient concentrations (Grice et al, 2010).
-As part of this work a dispersion kernel modelling approach is applied to the emissions from an area of 33 km2 in order to calculate the uncalibrated contribution from area sources to the ambient concentration at a 1 km2 grid of receptors.
-Ambient measurements are then used to calibrate this area source model.
-The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predict concentrations from the mapped emissions.
+As part of this work a dispersion kernel modelling approach is applied to the area source emission maps within an area of 33 km x 33 km square surrounding each receptor location, in order to calculate the uncalibrated contribution from area sources to the ambient concentration at a central receptor.
+Ambient measurements from monitoring sites are then used to calibrate this area source model.
+The strength of the relationship between measured concentrations and the model results provides an indication of the quality of the emission distribution as it compares actual concentrations measured with predicted concentrations from the mapped emissions.

-Figure 5.2 shows calibration data for the area source NO_x model and identifies the relationship between are source emissions and measured annual average air concentrations at urban automatic monitoring sites.
-The modelled local emission contribution to overall annual mean NOx concentration (X axis) is compared with the measured NO_x after removing the rural and point source contributions at each site (Y axis).
-Different dispersion kernels have been used to characterise the dispersion of pollutants in large and smaller urban areas and rural areas.
+Figure 5.2 shows calibration data for the area source $NO_x$ model and identifies the relationship between area source emissions and measured annual mean $NO_x$ concentrations at AURN monitoring stations.
+The modelled local emission contribution to overall annual mean $NO_x$ concentration (X axis) is compared with the measured $NO_x$ after removing the rural and point source contributions at each site (Y axis).
+Different dispersion kernels have been used to characterise the dispersion of pollutants in large conurbations, smaller urban areas and rural areas.
 Thus the graph shows good agreement between the estimate of ambient concentrations from local sources calculated from measurements and from the emission inventory using the dispersion model.
-The gradient is significantly different from unity, suggesting that the area source model requires the application of this scaling factor.
-The scatter about the best fit line is low, suggesting that the area emission inventory provides a good characterisation of the spatial distribution of emissions.
+The gradient of the fit is used to calibrate the area source model by application as a scaling factor.
+The scatter about the best fit line is low, suggesting that the area source emission inventory provides a good characterisation of the spatial distribution of emissions.